DataDog/datadog-ci/src/commands/dora/README.md

 #### `deployment`

-This command sends a deployment event for a given `service` and `env` to Datadog.
+This command sends details to Datadog about a deployment of a `service`.

 ```bash
 $ datadog-ci dora deployment [--service #0] [--env #0] [--dry-run]